Pest Issues

 Environmental control

-As spider mites like a dry and hot environment, raising the humidity level in your grow-room/greenhouse will affect adversely their ‘well-being’.
+As spider mites like a dry and hot environment, raising the humidity level in your grow room or greenhouse will affect adversely their ‘well-being’.
 You can resort to daily misting or water-spraying, as long as the plants you grow can tolerate humid conditions and are not susceptible to fungus infections.

 Not a very popular control measure but growers can also use a hand-held vacuum cleaner to remove manually the pesky pests from their plants.